mmiz02/portfoliomachinelearning/wiki.md

 k centroids are initialised where k is equal to the number of clusters chosen for the dataset.

 Centroids are assigned:
 Using the expectation maximization machine learning algorithm, each datapoint is assigned to its closest centroid based on distance.
 In the animation, this was visualised by points moving withing their centroid.
-Using maximisation, the mean of the centroid is computed and this reassings the cluster center.
+Using maximisation, the mean of the centroid is computed and this reassigns the cluster center.

 Iteration until convergence:
 These steps repeat until the centroids stop moving and points no longer change clusters or until the maximum number of iterations has been reached.
-By this point there will be algorithm convergene, where the total distance between points and their cluster centres is minimised.
+By this point there will be algorithm convergence, where the total distance between points and their cluster centres is minimised.

 ### Insights from the Second Animation (Uniform Points)
 For the [second algorithm](https://www.naftaliharris.com/blog/visualizing-k-means-clustering/), I chose the data points, using the 'Uniform Points' option which illustrated additional behaviours (Harris, 2014):